mamachanko/lymph-europython/README.md

 1. the service deserialized the request using MessagePack
 1. the service performed the heavy computation to produce the desired greeting for Flynne
 1. an event is being emitted to the event system about which we will find out more with the next service
-1. the response was once again serialized(MessagePack) and sent back(ZeroMQ) to the requestee
+1. the response was once again serialized (MessagePack) and sent back (ZeroMQ) to the requestee
-1. the requestee(our shell client) deseria... and printed
+1. the requestee (our shell client) deserialized and printed

 Whoi!
 That's a lot.
 This is where lymph lives up to this introduction's claim.
 This is all the glue that lymph is.